Ask a Waterfowl Hunter

 Where to Hunt

-If you cannot find private ground to hunt on, there are 15 intensively-managed wetland areas in Missouri managed by the Conservation Department that allot hunting spots by a morning drawing or an electronic draw system called Quick Draw at three of those areas.
+If you cannot find private ground to hunt on, there are 15 intensively-managed wetland areas in Missouri managed by the Conservation Department that allot hunting spots by a morning drawing.
+Get more information about the waterfowl draw.

 Many other public conservation areas across the state allow open waterfowl hunting without a reservation.